Guide juridique

 What is child support and how is it calculated?

 Child support in Belgium is a financial contribution from one parent for the child's maintenance after separation.
 It is calculated considering the child's needs and each parent's resources.
 Criteria include the cost of living, schooling, and medical expenses.
 According to Article 203 of the Belgian Civil Code, parents must contribute proportionally to their financial capacities.
+Average amounts typically range from 150 to 350 euros per month per child, depending on the parents' incomes and the child's specific circumstances.
 Courts can adjust the amount based on changing circumstances.
 Family mediation is often recommended to establish an amicable agreement.

 What is the role of SECAL in recovering child support?

 The Service of Alimony Claims (SECAL) plays a crucial role in Belgium in recovering unpaid child support.
 It intervenes when the debtor parent does not fulfill their financial obligations.
-SECAL can advance up to 175 euros per month per child (figures subject to annual revision) to cover defaults.
+SECAL can advance up to 175 euros per month per child (amount indexed annually) to cover defaults.
 It uses legal means such as wage garnishment to recover the amounts due.
 The legal framework is based on the law of February 21, 2003, which establishes SECAL's intervention modalities, thus ensuring support for families in need.

 What are the remedies in case of non-payment of child support?